 Table 4 provides a summary of how related housing policies and plans are considered and addressed in the development of this Local Housing Strategy.
-This excludes specific strategies for rural living areas of Albury, which are considered separately to this Local Housing Strategy under the Rural Lands Strategy for Table Top and Splitters Creek (2015)6.
+This excludes specific strategies for rural living areas of Albury, which are considered separately to this Local Housing Strategy under the Rural Lands Strategy for Table Top and Splitters Creek (2015)5.

-Table 3: Summary of housing policy alignment
+Table 3: Summary of housing policy alignment --

-Policy Direction provided Alignment with LHS Strategy New South Wales SEPP (Exempt and Complying Development Code) 2008 allows complying development for dwellings, one and two storey dual occupancies, manor houses and terraces Strategy 4 SEPP (Housing) 2021 aims to increase the supply and diversity Strategy 4 State Environmental of affordable rental and social housing in NSW, including guidance for the design quality of residential apartment Strategy 8 Planning Policies development.
-Strategy 9 SEPP (Sustainable Buildings) 2022 sets sustainability standards for residential development and starts the process of measuring and reporting on the embodied emissions of construction materials Strategy 12 Partner with councils to develop modern, fit-for-purpose social and affordable housing on Land and Housing Corporation land and support implementation of local housing strategies.
-(5.1.1) Strategy 9 Haveing 2041, NOW Support councils to explore potential use of under-utilised operational land for the purposes of housing where this is deemed appropriate by local communities.
-(5.1.3) Strategy 8 Housing 2041: NSW Housing Strategy 41: NSW Strategy 7 Encourage and support NSW councils to update their planning controls to improve environmental performance, compliance with code and contribution to community net-zero targets Strategy 12 Regional Councils should consider preparing local affordable housing strategies, either separately or as part of a local housing strategy, to identify solutions and actions to support low-income renters and purchasers (5.2) Strategy 7 Riverina Murray Regional Plan 2041 (Draft) The department will work with relevant state agencies and councils to identify and clarify the approvals process for local housing strategies to streamline the rezoning process Strategy 1 Strategic and statutory planning for the regional cities will aim to increase infill and higher residential densities within or close to the CBD (6.1) Strategy 1
+Policy Direction provided Alignment with LHS Strategy New South Wales SEPP (Exempt and Complying Development Code) 2008 allows complying development for dwellings, one and two storey dual occupancies, manor houses and terraces Strategy 4 State Environmental Planning Policies SEPP (Housing) 2021 aims to increase the supply and diversity of affordable rental and social housing in NSW, including guidance for the design quality of residential apartment development.
+Strategy 4 Strategy 8 Strategy 9 SEPP (Sustainable Buildings) 2022 sets sustainability standards for residential development and starts the process of measuring and reporting on the embodied emissions of construction materials Strategy 12 Partner with councils to develop modern, fit-for-purpose social and affordable housing on Land and Housing Corporation land and support implementation of local housing strategies.
+(5.1.1) Strategy 9 Support councils to explore potential use of under-utilised operational land for the purposes of housing where this is deemed appropriate by local communities.
+(5.1.3) Strategy 8 Housing 2041: NSW Housing Strategy Encourage all NSW councils to develop an affordable housing contribution scheme and seek changes to their local environment plan to capture affordable housing contributions under SEPP 70 Strategy 7 Encourage and support NSW councils to update their planning controls to improve environmental performance, compliance with code and contribution to community net-zero targets Strategy 12 Regional Councils should consider preparing local affordable housing strategies, either separately or as part of a local housing strategy, to identify solutions and actions to support low-income renters and purchasers (5.2) Strategy 7 Riverina Murray Regional Plan 2041 (Draft) The department will work with relevant state agencies and councils to identify and clarify the approvals process for local housing strategies to streamline the rezoning process Strategy 1 Strategic and statutory planning for the regional cities will aim to increase infill and higher residential densities within or close to the CBD (6.1) Strategy 1